 For more information, please contact the Lincoln County Health Department at 5 Health Department Dr. Troy, MO 63379 636-528-6117 or the Department of Health and Senior Services Bureau of Communicable Disease Control and Prevention; Jefferson City, MO 65102 (573)751-6113 or (866)628-9891.

 Please talk to your pediatrician to see if the vaccination is right for your child.
+Find the above and additional information on Diptheria online.